Mdsomratakbor/Github-Tutorial/git-init.md

 `Aside from the .git directory, in the root directory of the project, an existing project remains unaltered (unlike SVN, Git doesn't require a .git subdirectory in every subdirectory).`

 `By default, git init will initialize the Git configuration to the .git subdirectory path.
 The subdirectory path can be modified and customized if you would like it to live elsewhere.
 You can set the $GIT_DIR environment variable to a custom path and git init will initialize the Git configuration files there.
 Additionally you can pass the --separate-git-dir argument for the same result.
 A common use case for a separate .git subdirectory is to keep your system configuration "dotfiles" (.bashrc, .vimrc, etc.) in the home directory while keeping the .git folder elsewhere.`

+### Usage

+`Compared to SVN, the git init command is an incredibly easy way to create new version-controlled projects.
+Git doesn’t require you to create a repository, import files, and check out a working copy.
+Additionally, Git does not require any pre-existing server or admin privileges.
+All you have to do is cd into your project subdirectory and run git init, and you'll have a fully functional Git repository.`

+**git init**